 Applicants must register with the Postgraduate Medical Council of Victoria Computer Matching Service and rank Mercy Health in their preferences.
 For further information visit: pmcv.com.au

-Applications will open on 10 June 2019 and close on 19 July 2019.
+Applications will open on 13 July 2020 and will close on 05 August 2020.
 Applicants will be required to apply via the Mercy Health careers website along with the supporting documents listed below: